CivicActions/accessibility/_guide/tools.md

 Tools from IBM that can automate accessibility testing from a browser, or when added to a continuous integration environment.
 *   [Explore ARIA Landmarks Browser Extension](http://matatk.agrip.org.uk/landmarks/) - [Landmarks on GitHub](https://github.com/matatk/landmarks) \
 Browser extension that allows you to navigate a web page via WAI-ARIA landmarks, using the keyboard or a pop-up menu.
+*   [Tota11y by Khan Academy](https://khan.github.io/tota11y/) - [Tota11y on GitHub](https://github.com/Khan/tota11y) A single JavaScript file that \
+inserts a small button in the bottom corner of your document with information about accessibility errors on the page.

 ## Bookmarklets {#bookmarklets}